Nobody9714/NoIPScan/README.md

    d.
 Disable MAC Address lookup on https://api.macvendors.com.
 This is encase you dont want to use this to help identify devices more thoroughly than just IP and MAC addresses.

    e. # of scans to do on the network because sometimes 1 isn't enough.

+   f.
+Right click an entry in the list for more options.

 ## Requirements